How To Ship Kiln Transport Systems

 Protecting Your Investment

-Proper packaging is vital to prevent damage.
-Options include custom-built wooden crates for robust protection against impacts and moisture, steel frames for added strength (especially for heavier kilns), and shock-absorbing materials (foam padding, air cushions) to minimize vibrations.
-Securement methods must ensure stability throughout the journey.
+Proper packaging is vital to prevent damage during transit.
+Options include custom-built wooden crates for robust protection against impacts and moisture, steel frames for added strength (especially for heavier kilns), and shock-absorbing materials (foam padding, air cushions) to minimise vibrations.
+Securement methods must ensure stability throughout the entire journey.

 Port Selection